Appikedia200/glownatura/README.md

-# 🌟 JBEAUTY - Premium Skincare eCommerce Platform
+# 🌟 Glow Natura - Premium Skincare eCommerce Platform

 A professional, scalable Next.js 14 eCommerce platform built for the beauty and skincare industry, targeting the Nigerian market with global appeal.